emerson-escolar/TDAPatents/README.md

 * --mds

-    With this option enabled, use MDS instead of PCA  as filter function.
+    With this option enabled, use MDS instead of PCA  as filter (lens) function.

 * --dimension DIM